-Managers and leaders who need to improve their data literacy will find what they need in our two-day professional development program, which includes lectures, classroom discussion, case studies, and user-centered design exercises.
-Get the insights, tools, and vocabulary you need to thrive in today’s data-focused business environment.
+Managers and aspiring leaders who need to improve their tech literacy and understand how data can be applied to actionable business insights will find what they need in this program.
+Dynamic lectures, productive classroom discussion, relevant case studies, and user-centered design exercises help you absorb and retain the information you need to thrive in today’s data-centric environment.

-Understand the latest trends and technologies in data and identify those that are most important for their organizations
+- Understand the latest trends and technologies in data and identify those that are most important for your organizations

-Find the most valuable sources of free public data for your work
+- Find the most valuable open data sources for your work

 - Using data to improve organizational operations through better planning, marketing, production, and more

-- How companies use data to build new products and services in various sectors
+- How companies analyze and use data to build new products and services

 - Key data-related concepts—such as data quality, interoperability, and data security—and how they apply to your work